The Restoration of Western Orthodoxy

 However, over time, the Byzantine and Slav diaspora had difficulties understanding and accepting the Western Orthodox experience, and put pressure on the Romanian Church, leading it to curtail the missionary efforts of the Western Orthodox Christians, forcing them to relinquish the missions and monastic communities they had formed in Germany, Italy, and elsewhere outside of France.
 Ultimately, this was not enough and the Patriarchate of Bucharest eventually severed ties with Bishop Germain and the Orthodox-Catholic Church of France in 1993.

-This led to a sad period in the history of our church and, due to human weakness, some irregularities crept into the life of the Orthodox Catholic Church of France.
-Some communities remained part of this jurisdiction.
-Others, not wanting to exist in isolation from the wider Church, joined the Serbian or Romanian churches as individual parishes, while yet others grouped together to form a new jurisdiction, known as the Orthodox Church of the Gauls, which derived its apostolic succession through Archbishop Vigile (Morales) of Paris, formerly of the Greek Old Calendarist synod of Archbishop Auxentios (Pastras).
+This led to a sad period in the history of the Western Rite communities and, due to human weakness, some irregularities crept into the life of the Orthodox Catholic Church of France.
+Many Western Orthodox parishes remained part of this jurisdiction.
+Others, not wanting to exist in isolation from the wider Church, joined the Serbian or Romanian churches as individual parishes, while yet others grouped together to form a new jurisdiction, (the Orthodox Church of the Gauls), receiving apostolic succession through the Greek Old Calendarist community.

 Signs of Hope